 Because of the safeguards in place, Centene encourages employees to feel comfortable raising ethical concerns.
-The Company understands that there may be cases in which you may want to report concerns about possible violations anonymously and/ or confidentially.

-To ensure anonymity, anonymous reports (unless prohibited by local law) will remain confidential unless the matter is turned over to law enforcement or part of a legal proceeding.
+However, the Company understands that there may be cases in which you may want to report concerns about possible violations anonymously and/or confidentially.
+To ensure anonymity, anonymous reports made via the Centene Helpline will remain confidential unless the matter is turned over to law enforcement or part of a legal proceeding.
 However, if you do not identify yourself, the Company may not be able to appropriately respond to your concern.
 There may also be situations in which Centene cannot proceed with the investigation without obtaining additional information from you or additional parties.